Skip to the Main Content

 Re: special ambijunctions

 Yes, and I should have linked to that post myself.
-I’m not sure what John has in store for us when he writes Next Week’s Finds, but among other things he might tell us a nice categorified story about these Temperley-Lieb algebras A n.
+I’m not sure what John has in store for us when he writes Next Week’s Finds, but among other things he might tell us a nice categorified story about these Temperley-Lieb algebras A nA_n.
 (Actually, there is an accumulating embarrassment of riches and he might not talk about that at all – I don’t want to jump the gun.)

-A terse description without the niceties is that A n is the endomorphism algebra of the n-th tensor power of the tautological or spin 1/2 representation V of quantum su 2.
-This V is self-dual, and there is an ambijunction determined by a “vanilla” adjunction VV together with a “chocolate swirl” adjunction VV obtained by twisting the vanilla one with a “symmetry” or Yang-Baxter operator VVVV.
-For this ambijunction, the bubble values are equal; the common value is denoted β.
+A terse description without the niceties is that A nA_n is the endomorphism algebra of the n-th tensor power of the tautological or spin 1/2 representation VV of quantum su 2su_2.
+This VV is self-dual, and there is an ambijunction determined by a “vanilla” adjunction VVV \otimes - \dashv V \otimes - together with a “chocolate swirl” adjunction VVV \otimes - \dashv V \otimes - obtained by twisting the vanilla one with a “symmetry” or Yang-Baxter operator VVVVV \otimes V \to V \otimes V. For this ambijunction, the bubble values are equal; the common value is denoted β\beta.

 I’m saying this all too rapidly and sketchily and decategorifiedly, but there’s a beautiful categorified picture which is slowly emerging…